9aia/thal/pm/SUGGESTIONS.md

 ### Language assistance

+- Add male voice
 - Add dictionary modal
 - Generate vocabulary modal based on character, ongoing conversation, etc
 - Add feature to simplify the message or part of the message
+- Add message suggestion generator with a input to prompt (useful for generating from an idea)
+- Add personal vocabulary lists that the chatbot can incorporate into the convo
+- Implement translation mechanism fallback on deleted characters and inform bad performance

 ### Interface

+- Add app tour (like ArkUI)
 - Add keyboard shortcuts
 - Add setting search

+### Activities

+- Add activities like minigames
+- Add actions (simulations), such as payment

+### Support

+- Add onboarding (custom character)
+- Add a filter to What's New to show only patches

 ### Authentication

 - Add multiple authentication accounts to the same account
+- Handle multiple linked devices
 - Add login from QR code

 ### Chat features

+- Add media messages support, such as pictures/videos
 - Support multiple messages when user is offline
 - Add chat item option "Mark as unread"
 - Add "read more" to long messages